sauliuz/mobilegap.net/Readme.md

 The actual website is being synched with GitHub every couple of weeks or so.
 Once [www.mobilegap.net][1] is synched with this repositary, your open source project will appear in the list.

-Dont be shy and let other developer know about your open source mobile app!
+Dont be shy and let other developers know about your open source mobile app!

 Project is maintained by [@sauliuz][2] and [PopularOwl][3].